Skip to main content

 note

-For hardware device labels, GPU labels and ingress IPv4 ranges the top tenant has no restrictions on using these resources.
-However, for subtenants the tenant resource profile effectively acts as an access list: the relevant hardware device labels, GPU labels or ingress IPv4 ranges must be specified in either per tenant or per tenant per site resource profile assigned to the subtenant in order for it to use these resources.
+For hardware device labels, GPU labels, system volumes, dynamic device rules and ingress IPv4 ranges the site provider tenant has no restrictions on using these resources.
+However, for application owners the tenant resource profile effectively acts as an access list: the relevant hardware device labels, GPU labels, system volumes, dynamic device rules or ingress IPv4 ranges must be specified in either per tenant or per tenant per site resource profile assigned to the application owner in order for it to use these resources.

 Resource profile combinations

-Let us look at a few examples of how the restrictions on different resources are combined when multiple hardware and tenant resource profiles are in force.
+Let us look at a few examples of how the restrictions on different resources are combined when multiple system and tenant resource profiles are in force.

 Consider the following Avassa environment.